ABKGroup/ChipletPart/README.md

 [INFO] Separation: 0.25
 [INFO] Tech: 7nm
 [INFO] Converting netlist XML to hypergraph...
-[INFO] Created hypergraph with 45 vertices and 400 hyperedges [INFO] Number of IP blocks in chiplet graph: 45
-[INFO] Number of nets in chiplet graph: 400
+[INFO] Created hypergraph with 180 vertices and 400 hyperedges [INFO] Number of IP blocks in chiplet graph: 180 [INFO] Number of nets in chiplet graph: 400
-[INFO] Wrote vertex mapping to output.map
 [INFO] Number of partitions: 2
 [INFO] Creating ChipletRefiner with cost model files to test initialization [SUCCESS] Cost model was successfully initialized in the ChipletRefiner constructor